EventStore/documentation/docs/cloud/ops/README.md

 ::: note
 Limitations:
 * on AWS expanding disks is subject to a rate limit, see [here](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_ModifyVolume.html) for more information.
-* on Azure, it is currently not possible to expand disks.
-To increase disk size you need to perform a backup and restore or replicate to a cluster with larger disks.
 :::

 ### Using the Cloud Console